hughsie/passim/README.md

 than the max age it is deleted and not advertised to other clients.

-The daemon then advertises the availability of the file as a mDNS service subtype and provides a tiny single-threaded HTTP v1.0 server that supplies the file over HTTP.
-Note, I said HTTP there -- not HTTPS -- i.e. so there's no SSL or encryption involved at all.
-Remember that.
+The daemon then advertises the availability of the file as a mDNS service subtype and provides a tiny single-threaded webserver that supplies the file using HTTP using a self-signed TLS certificate.

-The file is sent when requested from a URL like `http://192.168.1.1:27500/filename.xml.gz?sha256=hash` -- any file requested without the checksum will not be supplied.
+The file is sent when requested from a URL like `https://192.168.1.1:27500/filename.xml.gz?sha256=hash` -- any file requested without the checksum will not be supplied.
 Although this is a chicken-and-egg problem where you don't know the payload checksum until you've checked the remote server, this is easy solved using a tiny <100 byte request to the CDN for the payload checksum (or a .jcat file)